jmorc/Games/README.md

 This repo contains Snake, Tic-Tac-Toe, and Towers of Hanoi games, implemented in the browser.

-The snake game is deployed at [jeffcaves.io](http://www.jeffcaves.io/snake.html "Play the snake game").
+The snake game is deployed on my personal website [jeffcaves.io](http://www.jeffcaves.io/snake.html "Play the snake game").
 Give it a try!

 ## Features of the Snake game:

 **1. Object oriented design.**
 Classes are written for the `Board`, `Snake`, `View` (user interface), and `Coords`.
 Each class is written as an immediately-invoked function expression (IIFE) to limit pollution of the global environment.
-Game logic is divided among the classes as the class names suggest.  `Coords` is a convenience class that allows simple access to the rows and columns of the board.

 **2. jQuery Library.**
-jQuery is employed for convenient HTML document traversal and handling of keyboard input.
-For example, the `renderBrowser` function, written on the `Board` prototype, uses jQuery functions like `addClass` and `removeClass`.
-These functions assign the desired classes to the squares of the board (reflecting whether a grid square is empty, or contains a snake segment, or an apple).
-The state of the board squares is maintained in `Board.grid`.
+jQuery is employed for HTML document traversal.
+For example, the `renderBrowser` function, written on the `Board` prototype, uses the jQuery functions `addClass` and `removeClass`:

 ```javascript
   Board.prototype.renderBrowser = function() {